GavinSadler/wxpython-minesweeper/README.md

 To package an executable of this Minesweeper game, execute the following command

-`python -OO -m PyInstaller main.py --onefile --windowed --name Minesweeper`
+`python -O -m PyInstaller main.py --onefile --windowed --name Minesweeper`

 This will then output an executable of the Minesweeper program.
 The executable can be found in `dist/Minesweeper.exe`